Badonviller Marsch: History

 Pin of the Royal Bavarian Infantry Life Guard Regiment, which fought at Badonviller in 1914.

 Fürst composed this tune as the Badonviller-Marsch for the Royal Bavarian Infantry Life Guard Regiment.
 The title refers to fighting on 12 August 1914 near Badonviller in Lorraine, where the Royal Bavarian Infantry Guard Regiment (Königlich Bayerisches Infanterie-Leib-Regiment) achieved a first victory against the French at the beginning of the First World War.
 The composer's lively two-tone entrance motif was by some accounts inspired by the duotonic sirens of field ambulances, with which the wounded were removed.
 This march is included in the Heeresmarsch collection as HM II, 256.

 After the death of Reichspräsident Paul von Hindenburg in 1934, the march was used as a personal "Führer-Marsch" for Hitler alongside his possession of a personalised standard.
 As mentioned in Henry Picker's edition of Hitler's so-called "Table Talks", the march's role was to evoke the presence of Hitler as the leader of the Nazi Party and head of the German state.
 Hitler claimed to be the sole source of power in Germany, similar to a Holy Roman Emperor.
 The march had a similar formal role as the Pontifical Anthem for the Pope as the embodiment of the Holy See.
 Features from the National Socialist period or newsreels (e.g. Die Deutsche Wochenschau, etc.) had the march being pasted into the audio track as background music when appearances of Hitler were shown.
 However, the march was already often in use before the Nazis came to power.
 The German police order Polizeiverordnung gegen den Mißbrauch des Badenweiler Marsches of 17 May 1939 ordered that the Badenviller only be played when Hitler was present.
 The Germanized name Badenweiler-Marsch was introduced by the National Socialists, Badenweiler being an established, but disused exonym in standard German.
-It is subtitled as "The Führer's favourite march" in Triumph of the Will (1935) during the massive street parade through Nuremberg at the end of which the 1st SS Panzer Division Leibstandarte SS Adolf Hitler marches off.
+It is subtitled as "The Führer's favourite march" in the 1935 film Triumph of the Will during the massive street parade through Nuremberg, at the end of which the 1st SS Panzer Division Leibstandarte SS Adolf Hitler marches off.
 Lyrics were subsequently added to the last section of the march by the German poet Oskar Sauer-Homburg after Hitler's rise to power in 1933.